-14 But in the end, his was a seriously selective citing of what "the Bible says," and instead ironically denied, by what he wrote and how he acted, the central claim of God about his Creation, in his most quoted Bible verse: "God so loved the world..."-John 3:16.
-See on this, by historian Matthew Avery Sutton, February 21, 2018: Billy Graham was on the wrong side of history.
+But in the end, his was a seriously selective citing of what "the Bible says," and instead ironically denied, by what he wrote and how he acted, the central claim of God about Creation, in his most quoted Bible verse: "God so loved the world. . ."
+(John 3:16.)
+See on this, historian Sutton, "Wrong side of history."
 We read the article's summary thus: